Fr. Dale Matson

 the Conference on the Holy Spirit in Minneapolis.
 I remember Lutheran pastor Larry

 Christenson as an excellent author/speaker there.
-I can also being moved by the
+I can also remember being moved by the

 Holy Spirit to tears as thousands of souls sang Amazing Grace.
 I looked around